samtron1412/docs/nation/usa/en-us/en-us-writing.md

         * Create a story that conveys an important theme about environmental conservation.
 - Audience (Who?)
+    + Is the audience an individual or a group?
+Is the group specific or general?
+    + What are the demographic features (age, gender, socioeconomic status, religion, politics, education, etc.) of the audience?
     + Why might the reader need or want to read this material?
     + How much does the audience already know about the subject?
     (required knowledge)